 Standard Meeting Places and Times

-This trip begins at William O'Brien State Park in Minnesota, at 10:00 AM.
-The trip ends at 1:00 PM at the same location.
-You can take your own transportation or use WI’s van transportation from our headquarters in Minneapolis.
-By car, it is a 1.5-hour drive north from Minneapolis to William O'Brien State Park.
-Most people meet us for the van leaving from WI headquarters in Minneapolis at 7:30 AM on the first day of the trip.
-The WI shuttle will return to headquarters in Minneapolis at approximately 3:00 PM on the last day of the trip.
+This trip will begin at 10:00 AM and end at 1:00 PM at the same location.
+This trip's starting and ending locations will be determined based on group mix and available permits.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.
 Booking a Flight?
 We recommend flying in to the Minneapolis St. Paul International Airport the night before your trip, and flying out no earlier than 5:30 PM on the last day of the trip.

 Do you offer financial aid?

 Yes - we believe the opportunity to enjoy the outdoors should be available to everyone.
 To keep our programs as financially accessible as possible, each year we raise funds to support need-based scholarships.
 Certain restrictions apply.
 Financial aid is available for a select number of trips only and typically not available for international trips.
 Click here to apply for financial aid.
 This website also shows a list of trips that are currently eligible for financial aid.
 Check back often, as this list is updated regularly!
 Call 612-676-9400 for more information.

 Will I see any wildlife on this trip?